parnumeric/aboutme/README.md

 **Research Software Engineer** @ [University of Plymouth](https://www.plymouth.ac.uk/) (United Kingdom) _(Oct 2020 - Present)_ <br>
 EXALAT Project of ExCALIBUR programme.
 - Porting of the Particle Physics simulation suite _openQCD_ to GPU architecture
-- Adapted data structures and their memory layout using CUDA Unified Memory to run the code on multiple GPU devices with CUDA-aware MPI communication of halo regions enabled thanks to NVIDIA GPUDirect
+- Adapting data structures and their memory layout using CUDA Unified Memory to run the code on multiple GPU devices with CUDA-aware MPI communication of halo regions enabled thanks to NVIDIA GPUDirect
 - Profiling MPI+CUDA code using performance analysis tool NVIDIA Nsight systems
 - Debugging CUDA code using `cuda-gdb`
 - **_Technologies used:_** CUDA, MPI, C.